Lucas-C/ludochaordic/content/2018-04-24-python-modules-imports-visualization.md

 - [a single-line code change to allow for colors customization](https://github.com/fzaninotto/DependencyWheel/pull/15)
 - [another minor change to make the chart adaptive to the parent DOM element width](https://github.com/fzaninotto/DependencyWheel/pull/16)

-I also used some additionnal JS code to:
+I also used some additional JS code to:

 - ensure the dependencies matrix is square (to get prettier graphs)
 - customize the colors